Current LUFA Students

 Nicole studied Environmental Studies with a concentration in Sustainability and a minor in Climate Change Science and Policy at DePaul University, graduating in March 2022.
 She was instrumental in the CommuniTree Research project, designing and leading the execution of a tree re-inventory protocol taking place in the summer of 2021 and analyzing the data collected.
 Nicole is passionate about preservation, especially national parks, holding a personal goal to visit every United States national park in her lifetime.
 For over 15 years, Nicole has hunted for mushrooms every August in San Isabel National Forest, Colorado, contributing greatly to her love of nature.
 Outside of school and work, Nicole likes to relax by reading, playing video games, painting, and travelling.

 Elene graduated with her B.S.
-Environmental Science degree in 2022 and is continuing in the M.S.
-Environmental Science program starting fall 2022.
+Environmental Science degree in 2022 and her M.S.
+Environmental Science in 2024.
 While with LUFA, she assisted in the Google Street View project, which analyzed storm damage in trees from the derecho windstorm within Chicago during the summer of 2020.
 Elene's senior BS thesis project assessed the carbon storage of Harbert Park in Evanston, Illinois after the invasive emerald ash borer beetle has proliferated the area.
-Elene has worked on the conservation care and horticulture volunteer team at the Chicago Academy of Sciences Peggy Notebaert Nature Museum, where she was responsible for tending to endangered Blanding’s turtles native to Chicago and maintaining the flora of the butterfly haven.
+Elene has also worked on the conservation care and horticulture volunteer team at the Chicago Academy of Sciences Peggy Notebaert Nature Museum, where she was responsible for tending to endangered Blanding’s turtles native to Chicago and maintaining the flora of the butterfly haven.
 When not fulfilling these roles, Elene continues to build her art portfolio, engages in terrestrial and aquatic gardening, and continues to learn about environmental health and restoring native lands throughout Chicago and beyond.

 Lukas Gilkeson (BA '22)